Tom Sestito: Criticism

 With the Canucks in 2013–14.

-During his NHL career, Sestito was referred to as a "talentless thug" and infamously as a "boxing hobo on skates" by ESPN commentator Keith Olbermann.
+During his NHL career, Sestito was referred to as a "talentless thug" and as a "boxing hobo on skates" by ESPN commentator Keith Olbermann.
 The Hockey News referred to Sestito as a "goon with limited hockey talents", noting that he embodied a culture of violence and revenge which the modern game needs to move away from.

 While with the Canucks, Sestito made headlines after accumulating twenty-seven combined penalty minutes while officially receiving only one second of total ice time in a game against the Los Angeles Kings on January 13, 2014.
 Afterwards, ESPN's Olbermann named Sestito "The Worst Person in the Sports World" on his show while stating that Sestito is "not a hockey player".
 Sestito's teenage sister, Victoria, subsequently attacked Olbermann via Twitter, claiming that "the $7,268 for 1 second of work" was "probably just a little bit more than your liberal left wing ass makes."
 She added that the Sestito family was looking forward to Olbermann losing his job.

 Sestito's penchant for taking ill-advised penalties resulted in a somewhat messy departure from the Canucks organization.
 The Canucks ultimately announced that Sestito would receive his full pay but would no longer play for the Vancouver Canucks or Utica Comets.
 Canucks' General Manager Jim Benning stressed that his club needed players who could play in the opposition's end and contribute with more than an occasional fight.
 Sestito subsequently found work painting a friend's restaurant in Rome, NY.

 In late 2014, Sestito received criticism for tweeting that police were justified in the shooting death of an 18-year-old unarmed African American man named Michael Brown.
 The shooting incident sparked mass riots in Ferguson, MO, and received international media attention.
 Sestito later deleted the tweets.

 Former NHL player John Scott, MVP of the 2016 National Hockey League All-Star Game, said of Sestito in 2019, "I don’t like him.
 I have never liked him.
 I just don’t like how he plays the game."
 Scott noted that Sestito would typically only fight him when he had the opportunity to jump him from behind.
 "All through the AHL, I’d ask him to fight and he’d be like, 'My hand’s broken,' then he would fight someone else or this and that and he would duck me."